 Accidental injury or death to the patient and family members caused by actions under the influence.

 Unfortunately, promising to stop abusing drugs is not enough to stop addictive behavior.
 Detox and addiction treatment are the only ways to address the physiological and psychological effects of chronic drug abuse.
 The best place to find that?
-Raleigh House of Hope rehab center is equipped to provide the level of care and service that will address the personal experiences and needs of each individual who enters treatment.
+The Raleigh House rehab center is equipped to provide the level of care and service that will address the personal experiences and needs of each individual who enters treatment.